voxel51/fiftyone/docs/source/recipes/index.rst

 Welcome to FiftyOne recipes!

 FiftyOne turbocharges your current workflows, transforming hours of scripting into minutes so that you can focus on your models.

 Browse the recipes below to see how you can leverage FiftyOne to enhance key parts of your machine learning workflows.

-:doc:`Remove duplicate images from a dataset<image_deduplication>`

 Turn your data into a FiftyOne |Dataset| and automatically find and remove duplicate and near-duplicate images from your dataset.